 At Andalman & Flynn, our collections attorneys strive to maximize your recoveries and minimize your collection expense with automated payment options, consumer credit data, proprietary account scoring, and more.
 Learn more about how our collections attorneys will do everything we can to successfully and efficiently get you paid in Maryland, Virginia, and Washington, DC.

-Filing for Civil Collections in Maryland
+Top Tips for Filing for Civil Collections in Maryland

-I would like to share five tips that might be helpful when filing a civil collections matter in the District Court of Maryland:
+Here are five tips that might be helpful when filing a civil collections matter in the District Court of Maryland:

 1) Don’t Forget to File a Lien!